serenaw951-ai998/orientation-gate/README.md

-# Orientation Layer (v0.1)
+# Orientation Gate (v0.1)

+A pre-execution decision layer for AI agents.

+Before an AI system optimizes a goal, Orientation Gate evaluates whether that goal should exist at all.

+---

-## Quick Start (Run the Orientation Gate)
+## Quick Start

 ```bash
 node orientation_gate/gate_node.js examples/demo_input.json
 ```

-This will output a structured decision:
+This returns a structured JSON decision:

 - PROCEED
 - ESCALATE
 - REJECT

-with quantified risk scores.
+with quantified structural risk scores.

+The Orientation Gate is designed to be invoked **before** any optimization, reward loop, or deployment step.

 ---

-The Orientation Gate acts as a pre-execution decision layer for AI agents.
-It should be invoked before any optimization or deployment step.
+## What Problem Does This Solve?

+Most AI systems focus on alignment:

+> "Is the system doing what we asked?"

+Orientation asks:

+> "Should the system be asked to do this at all?"

+Without a pre-execution decision layer, alignment mechanisms may optimize systems toward directions that should never scale.

 ---

-A pre-alignment decision layer spec for AI systems, defining whether a system’s direction should exist **before** safety and alignment mechanisms are applied.

----

-## Purpose
+## Core Design Principles

-Prevent uncontrolled optimization, value drift, and irreversible risk amplification by introducing a **pre-alignment orientation gate** in AI system design.

-Orientation operates upstream of objectives, rewards, and deployment — where many critical risks are already locked in.

----

-## Scope & Non-goals

-**Scope**
 - Pre-alignment decision gating
-- Objective legitimacy checks
+- Objective legitimacy validation
 - Non-optimizable value constraints
 - Escalation to human-in-the-loop

-**Non-goals**
-- Model training or fine-tuning
-- Content moderation
-- Post-deployment auditing
-- Regulatory compliance enforcement
+- Structural risk scoring

 ---

-## Orientation Layer v0.1
+## How It Works

 ### Inputs
 - Goal definition (human-provided)
 - Value constraints (non-optimizable)
 - Context boundaries (affected parties, scale, power asymmetry)

 ### Process
 1. Validate goal against value constraints
-2. Detect conflict between optimization and protected values
+2. Detect structural conflict between optimization and protected values
-3. If conflict detected → halt optimization loop
+3. If conflict detected → halt optimization
-4. Escalate decision to human-in-the-loop
+4. Escalate decision to human review

 ### Outputs
-- Proceed
+- PROCEED
-- Reject
+- ESCALATE
-- Escalate
+- REJECT

 ---